 Some Top Tips

 When deciding what to wear for your summer family photoshoot, avoid large, bold patterns as they often dominate the photograph and detract attention from your beautiful faces.
 Subtle, smaller patterns like a light floral print are great when they complement the location.
 But less is definitely more with this one, try to limit yourself to one pattern at a time.
 Matching patterns is a tricky task, and it’s super difficult to do well.
 Whilst we're at it, you should also avoid logos and bright colours, as well as black.

 What Not to Wear

-If you're looking for a little more inspiration, check out my for some ideas on what to wear for you bluebell mini session.
+If you're looking for a little more inspiration, check out my Pinterest board for some ideas on what to wear for your summer photoshoot.